aliyun/alibaba-cloud-sdk-go/README.md

 The Alibaba Cloud V1.0 Go SDK has entered End-of-Support (March 1, 2025) and is no longer recommended for use.
 New users should directly use the V2.0 Go SDK; users who have already integrated the V1.0 Go SDK are also advised to migrate to the V2.0 Go SDK.

-Alibaba Cloud SDK for Go allows you to access Alibaba Cloud services such as Elastic Compute Service (ECS), Server Load Balancer (SLB), and CloudMonitor.
-You can access Alibaba Cloud services without the need to handle API related tasks, such as signing and constructing your requests.

-This document introduces how to obtain and call [Alibaba Cloud SDK for Go][SDK].

 ## Troubleshoot

 [Troubleshoot](https://troubleshoot.api.aliyun.com/?source=github_sdk) Provide OpenAPI diagnosis service to help developers locate quickly and provide solutions for developers through `RequestID` or `error message`.